abhididdigi/abhididdigi.github.io/_posts/2011-11-05-custom-http-get-request-to-a-server.md

-I need to send a custom Get Request from dynamic XML generator over HTTP protocol.
-The HTTP option in the Data Source wasn't working because there was no static file at the given location.
-It generates the XML on the fly !
-So there was a need that I need to write my own custom HTTP Get Request.
+I need to send a custom GET request from a dynamic XML generator over the HTTP protocol.
+The HTTP option in the Data Source wasn't working because there was no static file at the given location; it generates the XML on the fly.
+So, I needed to write my own custom HTTP GET request.

-Thanks to Loyola Ignatius,for identifying the authentication glitch and providing the necessary Auth functions and John Anderson for helping me out with parsing the response object.
+Thanks to Loyola Ignatius for identifying the authentication glitch and providing the necessary auth functions, and to John Anderson for helping me out with parsing the response object.

-Now coming to the GET Request Construction
+Now, let's move on to the GET request construction.

 ```javascript